 Later, fully refreshed, we headed out and find somewhere to eat.
 Facebook, Trip Advisor and Google all fired-up on my phone recommending gazillions of places – and helpfully they could be sorted by price, cuisine type, proximity to our hotel and loads of other criteria.
 They eat late out here and many eateries don’t open until 8pm, so that gave us loads of time to find somewhere to our liking.

-After a walk round the Square and most of the side-streets, in the end, we settled for Seis Tapas Bar which coincidentally (or luckily, depending on how much alcohol has been consumed), was right next to our Hotel.
-In fact there’s even a separate walk-through direct into the Restaurant.
+After a walk around the Square and most of the side streets, in the end, we settled for Seis Tapas Bar which coincidentally (or luckily, depending on how much alcohol has been consumed), was right next to our Hotel.
+In fact, there’s even a separate walk-through direct into the Restaurant.